Tennis expert reveals Australian Open picks, best bets, predictions

-2026 Australian Open picks, best bets, odds, draw: Expert backing Jannik Sinner, Aryna Sabalenka
+2026 Australian Open picks, best bets, betting odds, draw: Expert backing Jannik Sinner, Aryna Sabalenka

 SportsLine tennis expert Jose Onorato has revealed his Australian Open best bets for the men's and women's draws

-The 2026 Australian Open begins on Saturday night, with several exciting storylines set to unfold in both draws.
-Jannik Sinner and Carlos Alcaraz headline the Australian Open men's draw, as they look to meet in another Grand Slam final.
-Aryna Sabalenka has won multiple Australian Open women's titles and has appeared in three straight finals, so she headlines the Australian Open women's draw.
-Sinner is the -115 favorite on the men's side, while Sabalenka is the +200 favorite on the women's side, per the latest Australian Open odds.
+The 2026 Australian Open schedule begins on Saturday night, with the first matches starting at 7 p.m.
+ET.
+Jannik Sinner has won back-to-back titles in the men's singles, and he is the -115 favorite to defend his title again this year.
+Aryna Sabalenka lost to Madison Keys in last year's women's singles final, but she has appeared in three straight finals.
+She is the +200 favorite to get past other contenders like Iga Swiatek and Coco Gauff.

-Alcaraz faces Australian Adam Walton during the opening day of play, while American legend Venus Williams is in action as well.
+The opening day of action features matches like Carlos Alcaraz vs. Adam Walton (4:30 a.m.
+ET) and Venus Williams vs. Olga Danilovic (3 a.m.
+ET).
 SportsLine expert Jose Onorato has locked in his best bets for both draws, featuring a pair of longshots.
 Before locking in your Australian Open picks for the first Grand Slam of the season, be sure to check out the top tennis betting picks from Onorato.

 New users can target the all-new DraftKings promo code, which offers $300 in bonus bets if your first $5 bet wins: